Full text of PM Modi’s letter to Dhoni: ‘Looking at you as just a sportsperson would be injustice’

 Modi heaped praise on the talismanic captain who led his country to three limited-overs ICC tournament triumphs.
 Dhoni is the the only captain to have won all the ICC trophies on offer (including the mace for No 1 Test team in the world).

 The 39-year-old retired from international cricket on Independence Day with a post on Instagram, more than a year after he last played for India – the lost World Cup semifinal against New Zealand.
+He is set to feature for Chennai Super Kings when the Indian Premier League season starts in the UAE on September 19.

 Read: Scroll.in’s coverage of MS Dhoni’s retirement